How To Cut An Onion (Peel, Slice, Dice, And Chop)

 Alternatively, halve and peel the onions, then use a mandoline for perfectly even sliced onion (or onion rings).

-Uses: Thin slices make for great garnishes, in sandwiches and wraps, over pizza, for caramelized onion, pickling, salads, etc. You can use thick-cut onions for fajitas, burgers, stir-fries, etc.
+Uses: Thin slices make for great garnishes, in sandwiches and wraps, over pizza, for caramelized onion, making quick-pickled onions, salads, etc. You can use thick-cut onions for fajitas, burgers, stir-fries, etc.

 Steps for cutting onion rings